eubby06/forum/README.md

  php artisan forum:install
 ```

-- The above command will ask you to create and admin user account
+- The above command will ask you to create an admin user account and

 ### Frontend
 - By default it is available on http://www.domain.com/forum